Pagnet/lambda-cloudflare-ip-security-group-update/README.md

 # lambda-cloudflare-ip-security-group-update

-Using a Lambda function to automate creating and updating a Security Group of Cloudflares IPv4 addresses.
+Using a Lambda function to automate creating and updating a Security Group of Cloudflares IPv4 and IPv6 addresses.

 ## Configure triggers using CloudWatch Events